alexeikmun/node-challenge/README.md

   #### Architecture ####

-    We are using a very comun MVC architecture with all the information flows in one way, this can be a good idea for APIs, but maybe can be short for web application when the interaction of the users it´s very high.
+    We are using a very comon MVC architecture with all the information flows in one way, this can be a good idea for APIs, but maybe can be short for web application when the interaction of the users it´s very high.

   #### Structure ####
+    - Routes:
+      It´s the intermediate between all the controllers and the express app, the routes define with controllers can be expose and initialize all of them.

     - Controllers:
       It´s the master mind of the application, they controlls the logic and flow of every endpoint.
 They can call or access to services, validator and utils if it´s necesary to accomplish a goal.

-    - Middlewares:
-      They´re intermediates between controllers, and in the most of the cases execute validations, like validate token, inpunt data, sanitization and others.

-    - Validators:
-      Commonly use as middleware, the validators check the input data and apply some sanitization.

-    - Services:
-      Provides very basic functionality that can be reuse it along the application, they can comunicate with models and third party libraries, and expose his functionality as intermediate.

-    - Models:
-      Define the structure of the collections with a schema, this stablish fields and theirs validations, and it´s expose it by the model.

-    - Routes:
+    - Database:
-      It´s the intermediate between all the controllers and the express app, the routes define with controllers can be expose and initialize all of them.

-  ### Final thoughts ###

-    For now this is the structure of the application, I was focus on show the way of I create REST APIs with express, in the future maybe I can add online documentation for the endpoints with swagger I think, right now I only will focus on add new functionality if the app mobile requires or some corrections if I find bugs when start the integration. but it's all for this project, finally I want to say thanks if you read this document of access to this repo to check it or get some ideas.
+      A folder with a dummy database for test use.

     Thank you for reading!